imaspork/raspberry-pi-hailo-traffic-detection/README.md

 ## Overview

-This project implements real-time object detection using the Hailo-8 edge AI processor with Raspberry Pi 5.
+This project implements real-time object detection using the Hailo-8 AI Accelerator with Raspberry Pi 5.
 The primary goal of this project is to keep a real time, live webcam that analyzes the predestrian crossing and keeps track of how often vehicles run the red light.

 ## Hardware Requirements

 - Raspberry Pi 5 (8GB RAM recommended)
-- Hailo-5 Edge AI Processor
+- Hailo-8 AI Accelerator
 - Camera module
 - Power supply
 - (Optional) Cooling solution